nbryn/data-visualization/README.md

 The backend is implemented using Apollo/Express, the frontend using React and they are connected with a GraphQL API. <br />

 Travis CI is used for continuous integration which means that all tests(which are implemented using React Testing Library) are run on every PR.
-If all tests are green and it's a PR to master the app is automatically deployed.
+If all tests are green and it's a PR to the master branch the app is automatically deployed.
 The app was originally implemented using JavaScript but converted to TypeScript.

 <h3 align="center">Picture of the app</h3>